ProcessMIX Guide

 The connector’s name should be longer than 1 symbol and shorter than 100.
 It can contain letters (Latin a-z A-Z), numbers 0-9, $, and underscores.
 It should begin from a letter or underscore character.

-Also, to create the REST service from scratch.
-In the pop-up window, enter the REST Connector name and click the CREATE button.
+In the pop-up window enter the connector name and click on the CREATE button.

 If the SWAGGER file was imported with a specific set of services, you will be able to edit those services.
 You can test these services and create new services in the REST Connector.